 STEP 5: WAIT FOR CERTIFICATE OF QUALIFICATION

 Based on available funding, the Department of Health will send a Sewer Credit Certificate, certifying the amount of Bay Restoration funds that are available for your project.
-The project must be completed Before the Sewer Credit Certificate expires.
+The project must be completed before the Sewer Credit Certificate expires.
 Extensions are subject to the availability of BRF funds.
-Capital facility and User connection fees in excess of the BRF grant must be paid or or may be financed by the property owner.
+Capital facility and User connection fees in excess of the BRF grant must be paid or may be financed by the property owner.

 STEP 6: SIGN AND SUBMIT THE PUBLIC SEWER CONNECTION APPLICATION